gottacatchenall/gottacatchenall.github.io/content/about/_index.md

 - Available in Cherry, Lime, and (new!)
 Grape Flavors
 - Unlikely to increase shareholder value
 - Warranty not included, some assembly required.
 No motorcycles past 3pm.
+- Please consider the environment before printing this email.
 - This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.